-We spoke with eight residents and two staff.
-We received eight completed questionnaires from residents and relatives following the inspection.
+We spoke with 13 residents, one visiting professional and five staff.
+We received seven completed questionnaires from residents during the inspection.
 All of the residents praised the care provided to them and the way in which the staff team supported them in the home.
-The residents talked about the range of activities available and described the home as a good place in which to live.
+The residents talked about the range of activities available and described the home as a safe place in which to live.
+One comment was: "I feel very safe in here; it's a great place and the staff are all kind to me."